slamora/brackets-wiki/Language-Support.md

 ## Introduction
 Support for languages like HTML, JavaScript and CSS is currently a core part of Brackets.
-Support for other languages on the same level cannot easily be added by extensions.
-This page documents our efforts to change that.
+Support for other languages, before Sprint 21, could not easily be added by extensions.
+This page documents language support (added in Sprint 21) to allow extensions to define languages without modifying core Brackets modules.

 ## TL;DR